HNordholm/Marketing-campaign-KPI-analysis-/README.md

-# Marketing Campaign KPI project
+# Marketing campaign KPI project

 ## Overview
 This project was made to analyze how differente marketing campaigns performed by extracting KPIs (Key Performance Indicators).
 In the analysis, SQL was used as the primary tool for calculating KPIs, and Power BI was used to visualize the results in a dashboard.